unipi-itc/IoX/README.md

 Join us in defining an open source lightweight runtime for the future of IoT.

-# Build and run
+## Build and run

-If you use Visual Studio simply build the main solution and the Hello World module example.
+If you use Visual Studio or Xamarin Studio or any other F# tooling, simply build the main solution and the Hello World module example.
 You should get in bin/$(Configuration)/ all the files including IoX.exe which is the program.

 When you start it simply browse to http://localhost:8080, access the menu and select "manage modules".